Play Your Cards Right: Personnel

 Among Forsyth's other quips, he would, at the beginning of some shows, say, "What a lovely audience!
 You're so much better than last week."
 The joke was that the same audience was used for more than one show, therefore it was the same one.
+On other shows, he would begin by saying "You have cheered me up", before telling a humorous anecdote of something unfortunate that happened to him backstage.
 Bruce started each show with his trademark "It's nice to see you, to see you nice" (whereby the audience join in on the last "nice".).
 When a pair was revealed, he'd say "You don't get anything for a pair, not in this game.", and the audience would join in with the "not in this game" part.
 On the 2002 series in particular, he would often start the show with a made-up quote.

 When Card Sharks was slated for a revival in 1986, Forsyth himself was considered as possible host by creator/producer Mark Goodson (Forsyth, at the time, was in the United States filming the short-lived Bruce Forsyth's Hot Streak).
 The job ultimately went to Bob Eubanks and Bill Rafferty.

 Card dealers include Jo Thomas, Yvonne Younger, Zena Clifton, Natalie Shaw, Denise "Denni" Kemp, Lesley Anderson, Gillian Elvins, John Melainey, Camilla Blair, Gillian Duxbury, Alison Bell, Carol Dean, Brenda Haldane, Wendy Marler, Robin Martyne, Denni Kemp, Natalie van de Braam, Alison Bell, Carol Dean, Vicki Brattle, Sophie Allisstone, Carly Carter, Debbie Flett, Sharon Amos, Sheryl Deane, Charlie Maloney, Maxine Restall, Annalise Braakensiek and Vicki-Lee Walberg.